CMSM-VCU/zoo/README.md

 ## Usage

-Open Zoo from the command line with
+After activating the relevant environment, open Zoo from the command line with

 ``` plaintext
 zoo